Business Services Outlook 2018

 - Prioritising talent management

 With the business services sector largely people businesses that rely on their staff to make them competitive, industry reports suggest companies are finding it increasingly difficult to find the right people.
-How can businesses mitigate the impact of impact of these challenges on their organisations?
+How can businesses mitigate the impact of these challenges on their organisations?
 Technology is one answer, but a longer term strategy should also be set in place.

 - Addressing technology threats and opportunities

 As with many other industries, over the last few years the business services industry has had to become more digital and concentrate on developing and applying technologies in their operations.
 However, this has also led to new challenges.
 What can business services organisations do to address these threats and leverage new opportunities?